 In 2019, Stanislaus County began to develop cost estimates for public improvements consistent with city standards.
 The County also prepared an expanded analysis of key criteria to prioritize urban pockets and islands for annexation, analyzing 41 individual urban pocket areas (referred to as County Pockets/Islands), predominantly around the cities of Modesto, Turlock, Ceres, and Riverbank.
 Since then, one area has fully annexed (area 14 - Hatch/ Carpenter/ Whitmore) and one area has been partially annexed (area 11 - Whitmore/ Flamingo).
-The study evaluated criteria such as cost of improvements; right-of-way feasibility constraints; public benefit; supplemental funding sources; benefits to disadvantaged communities; regional equity; sewer only improvements in its ranking.
+The study evaluated criteria such as cost of improvements; right-of-way feasibility constraints; public benefit; supplemental funding sources; benefits to disadvantaged communities; regional equity; sewer only improvements or full improvements; and community support for maintenance of certain improvements in its ranking.